Australia Overview

 Course Credit

-Coursework in the Australia program is offered in collaboration with the the School of Biological Sciences at The University of Queensland.
+Coursework in the Australia program is offered in collaboration with the the School of the Environment at The University of Queensland.
 The curriculum is pre-arranged, with all students enrolling in the same set of classes and traveling to different research locations for on-site instruction.
 All courses count toward Stanford graduation and in addition, individual courses have been approved for credit in the departments of Biological Sciences, Earth Systems, Civil Engineering, and Human Biology.
 For a list of all BOSP courses offered in the current academic year and planned for the next, and for information on which courses earn departmental credit or fulfill General Education Requirements, please refer to the BOSP course database.
 For information on courses scheduled for the current academic year and for enrollment, please refer to Axess.

 Required Modules